liamoconnor87/bobsburgersgame/testing.md

 >Click on two cards to create a combination.

->Observer that the counter increases by one.
+>Observe that the counter increases by one.

 >Repreat process to observe it increase by one again.